VoP: Text-Video Co-operative Prompt Tuning for Cross-Modal Retrieval: Experiments

-\paragraph{Implementation Details.} 12-layer encoders are adopted from pre-trained CLIP (ViT-B/32+Transformer), and all original parameters of the backbone are kept frozen unless otherwise stated.
+\paragraph{Implementation Details.} 12-layer visual and text encoders are adopted from a pre-trained CLIP (ViT-B/32+Transformer), and all original parameters of the backbone are kept frozen unless otherwise stated.
 We optimize each model for 5 epochs using the AdamW~\cite{Loshchilov:AdamW} optimizer with weight decay set to 0.2, and decay the learning rate using a cosine schedule~\cite{Bjorck:cosine-decay}.
 And the initial learning rate for each method is determined by searching in the range of [$1e^{-6}$, $1e^{-2}$].
 For all experiments, we uniformly sample 12 frames from each video following previous studies~\cite{Bain:Frozen,Luo:CLIP4Clip,Gorti:X-Pool}.
 All video frames are resized to 224$\times$224, and the maximum number of textual tokens is 77, following the original CLIP design.
 And the batch size is set to 32.
 For Adapter$^\text{ATTN}$ and Adapter$^\text{FFN}$, the number of hidden dimensions is set to 64.
 For methods with VoP, the prompt length for both encoders, \textit{i.e.}, $P^t$ and $P^v$, are set to 8 as default.
+And a normal initialization is applied to prompt parameters.
 For VoP$^\text{P}$, VoP$^\text{C}$, VoP$^\text{F+P}$ and VoP$^\text{F+C}$, the length of video prompts is set to 4.
 And context-specific video prompts applies a 1-layer BiLSTM~\cite{Graves:bi-LSTM} as CMM to pass contextual information.
 For VoP$^\text{F}$, VoP$^\text{F+P}$ and VoP$^\text{F+C}$, we set $K^s$ as 8.
 All experiments are carried out on 4 NVIDIA Tesla V100 GPUs.